aequitas-aod/aequitas-home/docs/source/innovation.rst

 AI Bias Mitigation
 ------

+The AEQUITAS project has led to the development of several innovative techniques aimed at mitigating AI bias and ensuring fairness in various domains.
+These advancements focus on incorporating fairness into the very structure of AI systems, ensuring not only immediate fairness but also long-term stability and adaptability.

 * `FAiRDAS: Fairness-Aware Ranking as Dynamic Abstract System <https://ceur-ws.org/Vol-3523/paper5.pdf>`_: This study proposes an abstract dynamic system to ensure long-term fairness in AI-driven ranking and matchmaking systems.
 By modeling the evolution of fairness metrics over time, the approach helps analyze system behavior, interactions, and trade-offs, validated through Use case S2.

+* `Ensuring Fairness Stability for Disentangling Social Inequality in Access to Education: the FAiRDAS General Method <https://www.ijcai.org/proceedings/2024/820>`_: This work introduces FAiRDAS, a framework for modeling long-term fairness in AI-based educational performance prediction, addressing issues of educational inequality.
+It provides a customizable solution to ensure fairness while maintaining the stability of mitigation actions over time, demonstrated with real-world data (S2).
+This is a more advanced and complete study on fairness in AIEd compared to the previous one.

 * `Enforcing Fairness via Constraint Injection with FaUCI <https://ceur-ws.org/Vol-3808/paper8.pdf>`_: This work introduces FaUCI, a versatile framework for incorporating fairness constraints into neural networks, supporting a wide range of attribute types.
 It outperforms state-of-the-art in-processing fairness solutions in terms of effectiveness and efficiency across various fairness metrics.